1 DEFINITIONS AND INTERPRETATION

 “Description” the individual specification for each of the Services and Equipment, details of which can be found on the UBOSS System or in the event that an item of Service or Equipment is not included within the UBOSS System, or, the Customer opts not to use the UBOSS System, the individual specification included within the Sales Order;

-“DF Communications” DF Communications (Site Services) Limited (trading as DF Communications).
-B.R.
-Fleming (Site Services) Limited registered office Johnstone House, 52 – 54 Rose Street, Aberdeen, AB10 1HA.
+“DF Communications” Dick Fleming Communications Limited (trading as DF Communications) registered office Johnstone House, 52 – 54 Rose Street, Aberdeen, AB10 1HA.
 Registered number SC057366

 “Equipment” the various Items of equipment available from DF Communications, which may be supplied by DF Communications to the Customer pursuant to the Agreement, as described in and subject to the additional terms and conditions in Schedule 1.